Sarasharah/Python-Api-Challenge/README.md

-# Python API Homework - What's the Weather Like?
+# Python API: What's the Weather Like?

 ## Background